 How do dogs help with anxiety?
-You don’t need to go through the process of training a service dog to benefit from the companionship of a lovable ball of fluff.
+You don’t need to go through the process of training a psychiatric service dog to benefit from the companionship of a lovable ball of fluff.
 Having a positive interaction with a companion animal increases the amount of oxytocin in the brain, reducing stress and enhancing your well-being.
 Often called the love hormone, oxytocin is involved in forming positive social bonds.
-The bond doesn’t need to be with a human — simply spending time with your lovable dog can trigger a rush of oxytocin, reducing your anxiety level and leaving you feeling a little less stressed.
+The bond doesn’t need to be with a human — simply spending time with your lovable pet dog can trigger a rush of oxytocin, reducing your anxiety level and leaving you feeling a little less stressed.

 Forming a social bond isn’t the only thing that gets the oxytocin flowing in your brain.
 Cuddling also triggers the release of this feel-good hormone, which can help reduce anxiety.
 If you don’t have a significant other, don’t despair.
-The physical and emotional benefits of cuddling work just as well if you do it with a friend, a child or even a furry companion.
-If you feel like your anxiety is getting out of control, grab your dog for a cuddle session that will have you feeling better in no time.
+The physical and emotional health benefits of cuddling work just as well if you do it with a friend, a child or even a furry companion.
+If you feel like your anxiety disorder is getting out of control, grab your dog for a cuddle session that will have you feeling better in no time.

 If your anxiety increases when you’re home alone, a dog can help you stay grounded and avoid overreacting any time you hear an unexpected noise.
 When you focus on your dog, you don’t have as much time to think about whether that scraping noise is someone trying to break in or simply a branch brushing against the side of the house.
-A dog can also help you feel less lonely, improving your emotional health and giving you the strength you need to manage your anxiety.
+A dog can also help you feel less lonely, improving your emotional health and giving you the strength you need to manage your anxiety disorder.

 When you exercise, your body produces endorphins — hormones that make you feel good.
 These hormones elevate your mood, reducing anxiety and improving your overall well-being.
 It can be difficult to stay motivated enough to exercise daily, but dogs need regular physical activity.
 If you have a dog, you’ll be more likely to stick with your exercise routine, which can help you get your anxiety under control.